That New Boat

-This was not only a Good purchase decision, but going to Hennepin Marine was truly the Best decision.
+This was not only a Good purchase decision, but going to Hennepin Marine was a good decision too.

-We cannot say enough about how they do so much for you to get you into the boat you want and is best suited for you.
+They do so much to get you into the boat you want and is best suited for you.
 Their service staff is one of the Best as they worked with us to make changes and obtain our special request.
-After a couple weeks, we wanted some accessories and they had the parts in stock.
+After a couple weeks, we wanted some accessories and they had all the parts in stock.